September 18, 2015

 There’s nothing cuter than a newborn foal.
 But getting one on the ground requires a lot of preparation and forethought.
 Stallion selection and mare care are just two of the elements you need to factor in.

-Dr. Thomas R. Lenz, a veterinarian with AQHA Corporate Partner Fort Dodge, offers eight tips to get you started in breeding for a great foal.
+Dr. Thomas R. Lenz, a regular columnist for The American Quarter Horse Journal, offers eight tips to get you started in breeding for a great foal.

-- Mares should be bred after the age of 3, and can be bred well into their 20s.
-A mare’s reproductive efficiency decreases significantly after age 12, especially mares that have never been bred.
+- Mares should be bred after the age of 3 and can be bred well into their 20s.
+A mare’s reproductive efficiency decreases significantly after age 12, especially mares who have never been bred.

 - Because it takes them longer to recover, older mares often have a harder time breeding back after foaling.